10 Reasons Why I Chose Singapore as My First Solo Destination

-I was going to be celebrating my 21st birthday in a few days, I had just started my first proper job since quitting college, and I just got dumped by an emotionally and physically absent boyfriend.
+I was going to be celebrating my 21st birthday in a few days, had just started my first proper job since quitting college, and had just got dumped by an emotionally and physically absent boyfriend.
 So, I had plenty to celebrate, and I wanted to make it special.

 #1 Its Strategic Location